 The Underground Project*

-The Underground Project is a set of enquiries into future living in the face of environmental change.
-Environmental ecosystems are being transformed as a result of humans consuming an the earth's natural resources and destroying ecosystems at an alarming rate.
+My biggest love of 2020 (there's not many) is having the time to research how connected we are to mycelium networks and how important they are to the sustainability of human existence on this planet.
+I am very grateful to have had the time and space to start to learn about mycelium networks and how important they have been in the development of life on earth.
+This writing is a set of enquiries into future living in the face of environmental change.
+Environmental ecosystems are being transformed as a result of humans consuming the earth's natural resources and destroying ecosystems at an alarming rate.

 Plastic pollution and the underground internet

 My research begins by exploring land pollution, focusing on plastic pollution.
 Due to the unnatural form and lack of degradability of plastic, it has become a major environmental polluter and global health hazard.
 FYI Coca-cola is the world's worst plastic polluter!
 Microplastics are now to be found in the air we breathe, the produce we consume and the water we drink.
 Microplastics have been found on top of some of the world's highest mountains and deep in the Mariana Trench (the deepest part of the ocean) which is 7 miles deep!
 How are living organisms adapting to this polluting intruder, and what is the impact of plastic doing to human chemical makeup and behaviour?